enzo418/MartinPescadorApp/Docs/3_learning.md

 Asw: No lazy loading in non private fields.

 # ASP.NET doesn't support IdTypes as route parameters

+*Should you use it? read the update below*

 ```c#
 [HttpPost]
     public async Task<IActionResult> Create(